 buf image build --output, write to stdout as JSON.

-As of now, there are only three other options, all of which are Format-specific:
+As of now, there are four other options, all of which are Format-specific:

 branchoption specifies the branch to clone for